Set up OAuth providers

 Enable OAuth in Quackback

-- Navigate to Admin → Settings → Portal Authentication (or Security for team auth)
+- Go to Admin → Settings → Security → Authentication.

-Providers only appear on the sign-in page when they're configured and enabled.
+Providers only appear on the sign-in page when credentials are saved and the toggle is on.

 Other Providers